 Students

 Students come to the Parsons MS SDM program from all over the world.
 Their experience combines studios, seminars, networking, events, symposia, and more.
-This page will inform you about student projects like Integrative Design Studio-1 and Integrative Design Studio-2, student resources, and other opportunities.
+This page will inform you about student projects like First Year Studio and Second Year Studio, student resources, and other opportunities.

 More...